Description

 - Monthly side effect assessment

-- Quarterly metabolic panels
+- Quarterly body panels

 - Quarterly lipid panels